 You may know it from the summer camps as a square knot.
 On a boat, it is called reef because it is used for reefing and furling sails, and tethering reefing ropes around the boom.
 It is formed by tying a left-handed overhand knot and then a right-handed overhand knot, or vice versa.

 This creates nice and flat, neatly sitting knot on a furled sail.
 You can even use it to tie a neckerchief without having to worry about the knot pressing on your throat.
 However, it isn’t recommended for joining ropes as there are much more suitable and secure knots for this.
 On a ship, the only real application of a reef knot is for reefing.
-If the mainsail is rolled down onto the mast, you probably won't use this knot at all.
+If the boat's mainsail is furled into the mast, you probably won't use this knot at all.

 A popular sailing knot for securely joining two ropes, which can be loosened relatively easily even after a heavy load.
 It actually consists of two intertwined simple knots.
 Mastering the specifics of this knot is important as it can be easily mixed up with a Hunter’s bend that is far less rigid.